Our Team

 McDaniel Amelia web scaled

 Amelia McDaniel has served as a Christian education director and teacher to several congregations and an Episcopal Day School over the past 20 years.
 She began her career in Richmond at St. James’s.
 Her travels have taken her to Raleigh, Alexandria, Nashville and Baton Rouge.
 Amelia joined the staff in 2016 and during these several years, she has been working with families to build a nurturing place for children to grow and learn about our faith.
 In addition, she helps facilitate adult formation opportunities.
 Amelia grew up in Middle Tennessee and graduated from Sweet Briar College.
-She is married to Steve Metzger and together they share six children and one badly behaved Labrador named Ruth.
+She is married to Steve Metzger and together they share six children.

 Pace Paul web scaled